Car Affordability Calculator: How Much Car Can I Afford?

 loading image

-Having a limited budget doesn’t mean you have to buy a jalopy.
-Here are a few expenses associated with new cars, used vehicles and leases to consider when you’re asking yourself “How much car can I afford?”
+Having a limited budget doesn’t mean you have to drive a jalopy.
+Still, that doesn’t mean you need a brand-new car, or that you need to buy a car at all.
+Here are a few things to consider when you’re asking yourself, “How much car can I afford?”

-New car: New cars are pricier, but they’re also covered by manufacturer’s warranties and are generally more reliable, so the bigger up-front cost can lead to savings on maintenance and repairs.
+New car: New cars are pricier and their car insurance premiums are generally higher, too.
+But new cars are also covered by manufacturer’s warranties and are generally more reliable.
+The bigger upfront cost can lead to savings on maintenance and repairs.

-Used car: Cars lose a significant amount of value in the first year of ownership, so buying a used car can save you a ton of money on the sticker price.
-Plus, some certified pre-owned vehicles come with warranties to cover specific repairs.
+Used car: Cars lose value as soon as you drive off the lot, so buying used can save on the sticker price.
+Plus, certified pre-owned vehicles usually come with warranties to cover specific repairs.

 Lease: If your only goal is to reduce your monthly auto payment, a lease may be the way to go.
-While you won’t become the owner of the car after the lease runs out, you can save an average of $133 a month by leasing a brand new car instead of buying.
+Experian reports that the average lease payment stands at $581 a month (while new cars are at $737).
+While you won’t become the owner of the car after the lease runs out, you can save by leasing a brand new car instead of buying.